Splitet/SplitetFramework/spec/eventstore.md

 # Events
 - Transaction Id
 - Type
-- Status (Should be handled as new events)
+- Status (New states should be handled as new events)
+- TTL
+- Data

 # Event States
 - Created
 - Running
 - Timedout
+- Cancelled
 - Failed
 - Succedeed